codeshold/onephone.github.io/_posts/私库/2016-11-22-tech_terms.md

 5. Straw Man
 A Straw Man is a temporary rough draft/proposal, crude plan, or prototype solution put together with incomplete information that helps a team discover disadvantages, problems, etc. and build it into something better during the development process.

+6. XHR: xml http request

+7. AJAX: asynchronous javascript and xml

+8. Swirl
+Swirl is the term for the static and background noise that is sometimes heard on mobile phones.